(More than) Ten Questions with Jeffrey Lewis (at Reverb on Tuesday w/David Nance)…

 Fuff No. 2 by Jeffrey Lewis.

 In addition to that, a lot of people who buy my comic books are buying them through my website, which is kind of like my music.
 People might come to my website because they’ve heard an album and then they’re like ‘Oh, these comic books are here also, maybe I’ll buy some of those.’
 Then I have the comic books at the merchandise table at my concerts.
-I perform, there’s like illustrated songs that I perform at the gigs, too.
-The comics and the music are sort of very much tied together in a way that isn’t really two different careers, they sort of rely on each other and I can’t really totally separate them out as two different careers even though they’re sort of two very different disciplines.
+They’re are illustrated songs that I perform at the gigs, too.
+The comics and the music are sort of very much tied together in a way that isn’t really two different careers; they sort of rely on each other and I can’t really totally separate them out as two different careers even though they’re sort of two very different disciplines.

 As far as selling original art, I don’t know.
 I don’t know how much to price it.
 I’ve never thought of my art as something to sell.
 I just draw stuff so that I can turn it into comic books really.
 I’ve just never really entered that realm of like somebody who sells original art.
 It’s just kind of alien to me.

-That’s another like just sort of hassle in trying to do all the stuff myself.
-Right now I’m trying to calculate well how many comics do I need for this tour, how many boxes should I mail to the west coast.
-How many can I fit in my car actually, how many CDs, how many records.
-How much room is the drum case going to take up so how many t-shirts can we take with us.
-You don’t want to run out of merchandise when you’re out on the road because it’s a major part of the financing of a tour.
+That’s another sort of hassle in trying to do all the stuff myself.
+Right now I’m trying to calculate how many comics do I need for this tour, how many boxes should I mail to the west coast?
+How many can I fit in my car actually, how many CDs, how many records?
+How much room is the drum case going to take up so how many t-shirts can we take with us?
+You don’t want to run out of merchandise when you’re out on the road because it’s a major part of financing a tour.
 But it is hard to know how much to take.

 I think you need to hire an intern.